rithvikreddybasani/SquadX/README.md

 -   📊 Built-in tools for generating dynamic bar graphs, pie charts, and other data visualizations to represent complex data efficiently during coding sessions.
 -   💡 A Conversation room for talking
 -   💬 File Utilities like Converting one form of file to other,compression etc
+-   📽️ A Build in Version Control System

 ## 🚀 Live Preview

-You can view the live preview of the project [here](https://squad-x-reddy.vercel.app/).
+You can view the live preview of the project [here](https://squad-x-reddi.vercel.app/).